 FAO: ALL PRE-FINALS TRAINEES

-The primary aim of the FRCASAQS is to help you revise for your exam.
+The primary aim of the FRCASAQS is to help you prepare for your exam, and to expose you to those questions that might repeat in your exam.
 Whether you are just starting off with your revision, or well into it, the FRCASAQS is here to help.
 Whilst there is no substitute to hard work, we hope we can motivate you in your studies with carefully chosen practice questions, feedback on how your peers are doing, and the opportunity to sit a practice exam prior to the big day.

 How does the FRCASAQS work?

 1) At the start of every week, a number of carefully selected SAQs will be sent to your email account.
 These questions will have been specifically chosen, encompassing ‘examiners favourites’, previously poorly answered questions, and current topics of interest.
 As the exam draws nearer, the number of questions sent out each week will be increased.

 2) At a convenient time in the week, you should write answers for the set questions – with pen and paper, laying out the answers exactly as you would in the exam.
 How you go about this, how you lay out your answer, and whether you read up on the topics prior to answering them, is totally up to you.
 You know, or will soon work out, what is best for you.